PPN 06 21: A guide to Carbon Reduction Plans

 Steps to Comply with PPN 06/21

-1. Measure Your Carbon Footprint: Calculate your Scope 1 and Scope 2 emissions, and include significant Scope 3 emissions categories like upstream and downstream transportation, waste, business travel, and employee commuting.
+1. Measure Your Carbon Footprint: Calculate your Scope 1 and Scope 2 emissions, and include significant Scope 3 emissions categories, like upstream and downstream transportation, waste, business travel, and employee commuting.

-Benefits of PPN 06/21 for Your Business
+Benefits for Your Business

-Besides qualifying for sometimes lucrative government contracts, a robust CRP showcases your commitment to carbon reduction.
 A good CRP can be much more than a box-ticking exercise.
 Having a clear plan for carbon can potentially enhance your business’s reputation and attract new clients and partners.
 Additionally, many carbon reduction strategies can lead to cost savings through improved energy efficiency and reduced waste.

 Implementing a Carbon Reduction Plan can provide your business with several additional advantages:

-• Enhanced Brand Image: Demonstrating a commitment to sustainability can improve your brand’s image and make your business more attractive to customers and partners who value environmental responsibility.
+• Brand Image: Demonstrating a commitment to sustainability can improve your brand’s image and make your business more attractive to customers and partners who value environmental responsibility.

 • Access to Green Financing: Many financial institutions offer favourable terms to businesses with strong environmental practices.
 A CRP can help you qualify for green loans or investment opportunities.

-Common Challenges and How to Overcome Them
+Common CRP Challenges and How to Overcome Them

-Developing and implementing a Carbon Reduction Plan can come with challenges, especially for small businesses with limited resources.
+Developing and implementing a Carbon Reduction Plan (CRP) can come with challenges, especially for small businesses with limited resources.
 Here are some common obstacles and tips to overcome them:

 Conclusion